origedit/rottent/readme.md

 ## notes

-mouse doesn't shuffle stacks. the stack is simply an aid in transferring data. the programmer isn't meant to think about the stack. it's a neat idea. i wonder how it would work with registers. i put the stack commands anyway because they're handy.
+rottent is inspired by Mouse, a language by Peter Grogono, and so is compared to it in this section.

-( ^ redo )
+mouse doesn't shuffle stacks. i added stack operators for convenience, but in result the code became messy.

 compared to rottent, mouse has a complicated interpreter, requiring looking up the next character as well as needing a separate stack for macros.

-rottent has way more primitives than mouse. it could use less. still, the working interpreter written in c fits in less than 300 lines of code.
+rottent has way more primitives than mouse. still, the working interpreter written in c fits in less than 300 lines of code.

 mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity. in mouse it takes one character to use a variable, in rottent - 3.